mqasimkh/uvm_lab_6/README.md

 ## Task 2: Using TLM Analysis FIFOs

-Instead of using `reference model`, create a
+Instead of using `reference model`, created a new scoreboard and used `TLM analysis FIFOs` and declared methods to pass check the compare the correct packets only.

 ### router_scoreboard_new.sv